 In 2006, Palm Beach County police opened an investigation into Jeffrey Epstein regarding allegations of sexual abuse of minors.
-Following the investigation, Palm Beach County police asked the state attorney to charge Epstein with four felony charges including unlawful sexual activity with a minor and lewd and lascivious molestation.
-Although the state attorney had the authority to file such charges by an information, Epstein's case was instead sent to a grand jury.15 The grand jury ultimately only found sufficient evidence to charge Epstein with one count of misdemeanor soliciting a prostitute.16
+Following the investigation, Palm Beach County police asked the state attorney to charge Epstein with four felony charges including unlawful sexual activity with a minor and lewd or lascivious molestation.
+Although the state attorney had the authority to file such charges by an information, Epstein's case was instead sent to a grand jury.
+16 The grand jury ultimately only found sufficient evidence to charge Epstein with one count of misdemeanor soliciting a prostitute.
+17

-In 2021, the Palm Beach Post sued the state attorney and clerk's office in an attempt to obtain a courtordered release of the grand jury testimony in Epstein's case, seeking the disclosure for the purpose of furthering justice, however, the presiding judge ruled against the Post and the testimony was not released.17 The Palm Beach Post subsequently appealed this decision to the Fourth District Court of Appeal (DCA) which ultimately reversed and remanded the case for further proceedings in the trial court.
-The Fourth DCA ordered that upon remand the trial court conduct an in camera inspection18 of the grand jury testimony and determine whether disclosing such testimony would further justice.
-The Fourth DCA further held that if the trial court found such disclosure would further justice that the trial court had the inherent authority to disclose such testimony.19 The trial court has since ordered transcription of the grand jury testimony to assist in facilitating an effective review of the materials.20
+In 2021, the Palm Beach Post sued the state attorney and clerk's office in an attempt to obtain a court-ordered release of the grand jury testimony in Epstein's case, seeking the disclosure for the purpose of furthering justice, however, the presiding judge ruled against the Post and the testimony was not released.
+The Palm Beach Post subsequently appealed this decision to the Fourth District Court of Appeal (DCA) which ultimately reversed and remanded the case for further proceedings in the trial court.
+The Fourth DCA ordered that upon remand the trial court conduct an in camera inspection of the grand jury testimony and determine whether disclosing such testimony would further justice.
+The Fourth DCA further held that if the trial court found such disclosure would further justice, that the trial